oliveiraeliel/tic-tac-toe-react/README.md

 # Tic Tac Toe

-That's a simple project that I use to learn more about react Hooks
+That's a simple project that I use to learn more about React Hooks

 # Tecnologies used in this project